ronsavage/marpa.papers/README.md

 Copyright / License
 -------------------

-This guide is copyright (c) 2013 Ron Savage and Contributors.
+This guide is copyright © 2013 Ron Savage and Contributors.

 It is licensed under both